-Barry Dorrans of Idunno.org finds fault with the MSDN code and offers an improvement to the global.aspx solution on his site.
+Barry Dorrans of idunno.org finds fault with the MSDN code and offers an improvement to the global.aspx solution (web page deleted) on his site.

 My solution for Vine Type is embedded in the ASP.NET Dynamic Link Library (DLL).
 This solution provides increased granularity by affecting only the pages served up by that particular DLL, and offers simplified deployment.
 It lacks, however, the flexibility of a configuration file change.
 I don't view either method as better than the other, just another option for programmers.